bareboat-necessities/pat-on-a-pi/README.md

 This will change in the future as hamlib and other software formal support the IC-705.

 ### Future changes (in chronological order)
-1. ~~Add the option during setup to configure GPS as a time source (with [this script I've already written](https://raw.githubusercontent.com/CarpeNoctem/ham-utils/main/gps_time_setup.sh)).~~
-2. Add support for setting this up with rigs besides the IC-705.
+1. Add support for setting this up with rigs besides the IC-705.
-3. Add support for setting up and switching between multiple rigs.
+2. Add support for setting up and switching between multiple rigs.
-4. Add support for packet gateways.
+3. Add support for packet gateways.

-These and more may be tracked via this project's [issues tracker](https://github.com/CarpeNoctem/pat-on-a-pi/issues).
+These and more may be tracked via this project's [issues tracker](https://github.com/bareboat-necessities/pat-on-a-pi/issues).